 If the student does not agree to the instructor's charge of academic dishonesty or the sanction the instructor has imposed for this dishonesty, the student has the right to appeal.
 If the student decides to appeal, the process outlined in the "Academic Appeal" section of the current student handbook will govern the process with only the following exceptions:

-- Students in online courses must engage all elements of the appeal process in writing (e.g., by email).
-Appeals or communications made by other methods (e.g., telephone, in person) will not be evaluated. - Students in online courses may take up to 7 days to appeal or respond to each level of the process.
-Faculty and administration may likewise take up to 7 days to communicate in writing to the student a particular decision about an appeal.
+• Students in online courses must engage all elements of the appeal process in writing (e.g., by email).
+Appeals or communications made by other methods (e.g., telephone, in person) will not be evaluated.